curblr/curblr-spec/Regulation.md

 * _**who**:_ To whom does the regulation apply
 * _**what**:_ What use policies applies when the rule is in effect

 Once a full set of prioritized regulations is resolved, there should be only a single applicable [[Rule]] at a given location on the curb for any particular combination of _who_ and _when_.
-In some cases, there will be no applicable [[Rule]].
+In some cases, there will be no applicable [Rule](Rules.md).

 It is also possible to programmatically identify locations with conflicting or ambiguous regulations.